zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ; +----------+-------+---------------------------------+---------------------+-------------+-------------+-------+------------+-------+-----------------------------------+
 ```

-Note that we also added the option `:inferSchema` to turn on automatic schema inference.
 It appears that we have fixed the issues!
 But it is still quite difficult to read a wide table.
 We can view the data vertically using `g/show-vertical`:

 ```clojure
 (-> fixed-df (g/limit 3) g/show-vertical)